GeraldCNelson/heatstress-GCB/README.md

 -   sun_nosun.R - create a raster of the ratio between end-century SSP5-8.5 thermal environment with and without solar radiation

 - the code/plots directory contains the fillowing files that produce the figures in the GCB paper
   - GCB_Figure_1_cumul.R - _create Figure 1.
-Cumulative distribution of early 21st century cropland Physical Work Capacity (PWC) for recent historical (1991-2010) and potential future thermal conditions_
+Cumulative distribution of early 21st century cropland Physical Work Capacity (PWC) for recent past (1991-2010) and potential future thermal conditions_
   - GCB_Figure_2_latitude.R- _create Figure 2.
-Physical Work Capacity (PWC) by latitude for global cropland for recent historical (1991-2010) and potential future thermal conditions_
+Physical Work Capacity (PWC) by latitude for global cropland for recent past (1991-2010) and potential future thermal conditions_
   - GCB_Figure_3_global.R - _create Figure 3.
 Average PWCs during the crop growing season and the hottest period_
   - GCB_Figure_4_regions.R - _create Figure 4.
 Average PWCs during the growing season for three countries_
   - GCB_Figure_5_global_delta_noSun.R - _not used in the paper_